 Due to the effects of the COVID-19 pandemic, the federal government has extended assistance to many Americans in the form of an economic impact payment—or as it’s more often called—a stimulus check.
-The initial direct deposits have already begun to hit the accounts of those eligible to receive them.

 Making the most out of your stimulus payment can have a huge impact on yourself and your family’s well-being.
-Our Nationally Certified Credit Counselors have complied a list of tips to consider as we all assess our current situations.
+Our Nationally Certified Credit Counselors have compiled a list of tips to consider as we all assess our current situations.

 Here’s how you can make the most of your stimulus check:

 Open a Checking or Savings Account

 If you don’t currently have a checking and savings account, now is the time to open one.
 Checking account holders can save up to $4,000 a year on check cashing fees just by having a regular checking account rather than cashing your checks at a grocery store or pay day loan provider.

 If you’ve experienced roadblocks in the past when it came to opening a checking account, many credit unions like Pelican offer a second-chance checking account with a low monthly fee to help you get back on track.